paulcaseys/backbone-pages-with-demand-loading-and-zurb-foundation/README.md

 You need to run Chrome with the `--disable-web-security` argument to stop it blocking cross-origin requests.
 On a Mac, run:

     open -a 'Google Chrome' --args --disable-web-security

+# Installing the Compass Gem

+To create your first project using our Compass extension, you'll need to have the zurb-foundation gem installed.
+This will install Foundation and all necessary dependencies.
+Here's the command that will do this for you:

+    sudo gem install zurb-foundation